Definition of Adage

 And one man in his time plays many parts,

 His acts being seven ages.

 This is the most frequently quoted adage by Shakespeare.
-Here he has made a comparison between the world and stage as well as between life and play.
-He also refers seven stages in life of humans to seven ages of humans.
+Here he has made a comparison between the world and the stage, as well as between life and play.
+He also refers to seven stages in the lives of humans as seven ages of humans.

 The following lines are very popular in literature as well as in everyday use.
 People use these adages in their common speeches as witty sayings.

 Erasmus is famous for using adages in his works.
-The given lines commonly used sayings that we find in our daily conversation, which initially were started as sayings and now accepted as a universal truth.
+The given lines are commonly used sayings in daily conversation.
+These are now accepted as a universal truths.

-Bible has also employed adages with deeper and moral meanings.
-The purpose of these sayings is to educate and give awareness to the readers.
+The Bible has also employed adages with deeper, moral meanings.
+The purpose of these sayings is to educate, and increase the readers’ awareness.

 Franklin published this book on a yearly basis from 1732-1758, which became popular due to extensive use of witty adages and wordplay.
 These are some popular adages used to this day.

 Function of Adage

 Adages are not only found in literature, but also in advertising and scripts of films.
 The first major function of adage is to give awareness to the readers about some facts of life.
 Secondly, adages are applicable in any circumstance or situation, as they convey deeper meanings of wisdom.
 Most of these sayings are witty and suggest a moral lesson, having long lasting impacts of universal application of the truths contained in them.
 They become imprinted on the minds of the users.
 Moreover, they sum up the moral lesson of a story such as in Aesop’s Fables.
 The authors use this device to make their works effective, compact and rich.